BlogBlog Details page

 If you work in or around market research, you have most likely used or (at the very least) heard of conjoint techniques.

-We will be the first to admit that literature on the topic is often intensive and can feel overwhelming for those unfamiliar.
-But, this doesn’t have to be the case.
+We will be the first to admit that literature on the topic is often intensive and can feel overwhelming for those unfamiliar with the ins and outs of conjoint analysis.

 What is Conjoint Analysis?